pycontribs/pyversion/README.rst

 Also remember to run tox in the base directory to run black, linter and other tests.

+To test build and upload to test.pypi.org use:
+`tox -e testrelease`

+To build and upload to production use:
+`tox -e release`

+Or run the below to do so manually:
-python setup.py sdist bdist_wheelA
+`python setup.py sdist bdist_wheel
-twine upload dist/*
+twine upload dist/*`